Universality for two-dimensional critical cellular automata: Outline of the proof

 The key step in the proof is a bound of the form

 where $D_0\subset D_1\subset\cdots$ is a certain sequence of nested droplets.
 This bound corresponds to the intuition that it is enough to find somewhere along each side of the droplet a bounded number of sets of $\alpha$ sites contained in $A$.
-Once we have this bound, we then deduce that with high probability there exists an internally filled copy of this intermediate droplet within distance $\sqrt{t}$ of the origin, and that with high probability this droplet grows to infect the origin by time $t$.
+Once we have this bound, we then deduce that with high probability there exists an internally filled copy of this intermediate droplet in $\Z_n^2$, and that with high probability this droplet grows to infect the whole torus.

 All of what we have just said assumes to some extent that the family is balanced.
-If it is unbalanced then the droplets in the nested sequence $(D_m)_{m=0}^\infty$ are somewhat different: the sides (in the directions of growth) are forced to have constant length, rather than length growing linearly with $m$ (as in the balanced case), and as a consequence the droplets are much less `regular' (for example, the initial droplet has width $\lambda$ and height $\lambda p^{-\alpha} \log(1/p)$, where again $\lambda$ is a large constant, while in the balanced case it has constant size).
+If it is unbalanced then the droplets in the nested sequence $(D_m)_{m=0}^\infty$ are somewhat different: the sides (in the directions of growth) cannot grow linearly with $m$ (as in the balanced case), but instead all have the same length, and as a consequence the droplets are much less `regular' (for example, the initial droplet has width $\lambda$ and height $\lambda p^{-\alpha} \log(1/p)$, where $\lambda$ is a large constant, while in the balanced case it has constant size).
 The growth also features an extra step, in which an extremely long rectangular droplet grows a triangle of infected sites on its side.

 Two key deterministic properties of the growth process are needed to make the above ideas work, for both balanced and unbalanced families.
-The first we have already discussed: the statement that a bounded number of sets of $\alpha$ sites are enough to infect an entire new line; we refer to this principle as `voracity'.
+The first we have already discussed: the statement that a bounded number of sets of $\alpha$ sites are enough to infect an entire new line; we refer to this principle as `voracity', see Section~\ref{sec:voracity}.
 The second is the ability to grow to the corners of droplets, not just to within a bounded distance of the corners.
-That it is not obvious that this can be done is demonstrated by the fact that in general it \emph{cannot} be done if $\T$ is taken to be a subset of the stable set $\stab$.
-However, using the idea of `quasi-stability' introduced in~\cite{BSUgen}, one can show that it can be done if a certain set of unstable directions is included in $\T$.
-This is discussed in Section~\ref{se:upperprelims}.
+This is in general not possible with $\T$ a subset of the stable set $\stab$.
+However, using the idea of `quasi-stability' introduced in~\cite{BSUgen}, one can show that it can be done if a certain set of unstable directions is included in $\T$, see Section~\ref{sec:quasi} for the details.